“Columbia Railroad” located in Banner Hall “Tow Hill, freedom in the photographs”

 The writer of numerous works of fiction and Hollywood film productions, Reginald Wright Kaufman was born to Andrew John Kaufman (a prominent Columbia attorney and president of the Central National Bank) and Anne Fausset Bruner.

 Reginald embraced socialism and secular humanism about the time he entered Harvard.
 Although raised Episcopalian, he intellectually explored Mormonism, yet later actually joined the Russian Orthodox church, where he took the name ‘Basil.’
 Some references suggest this was more a maneuver than an act of faith.

 Reginald Wright Kaufman was a nephew (through marriage) of Samuel Wright, Esq.
-Samuel and his wife Ellen (Anne’s sister) lived in Anne’s household on South Second Street in Columbia and continued living there, after Anne’s passing, until they their deaths.
+Samuel and his wife Ellen (Anne’s sister) lived in Anne’s household on South Second Street in Columbia and continued living there, after Anne’s passing until they died.

 Upon graduating from Harvard in 1900, Reginald moved to Philadelphia with his first wife, Ellen, and one child.
 In 1911, in his introduction to The Girl That Goes Wrong, Reginald refers to having lived in a great many places both in the US and Europe.
 He and his wife barely supported themselves by writing sporadically for periodicals and newspapers.